Yvonne Starks Wilson Papers, 1929-2019 (KA2506)

 These are records of the African American organizatin of the Heroines of Jericho at Joplin in Japser County, Missouri.
 The records consist of minutes of meetings, memership records, attendance rolls, miscellaneous papers, financial records, and communications to and from the Grand Court of Missouri.

-The African Americans in St. Louis Collection contains histories, unpublished manuscripts, programs, directories, reports, pamphlets, and articles, documenting the history and culture of St. Louis's African American Community from 1920 to 1980.
+The African Americans in St. Louis Collection is an artificial collection containing histories, unpublished manuscripts, programs, directories, reports, pamphlets, and articles documenting St. Louis's African American Community from 1920 to 1991.

 African-American Healing Arts and Lore Collection, 1996 (S0749)